TilakUpadhyay/detection-as-code-aws/docs/USAGE.md

 ## Notes

 - The condition language is a minimal pseudo-expression and is translated per backend.
 Future versions will add a proper expression grammar.
 - `logsource` is used as the Athena table name and as context for other backends.
-Map it to your environment as needed.
+Map it to your environment as needed. # test